Cannibalism in Africa: 19th century

 King George Oruigbiji Pepple of the Kingdom of Bonny (ruled 1866–1883) embarrassed his British allies by "celebrat[ing] the anniversary of his father's death with a cannibal feast".
 When the British reproached him, he replied that he had merely upheld a time-honoured "custom of his country", also practised by his forefathers.

 20th century to present

 Cameroon before World War I

-Among the Maka people in southeastern Cameroon, eating strangers one was not related to was once "quite normal", as the Dutch anthropologist Peter Geschiere learned from various old informants who remembered this custom from their youth.
+Among the Maka people in southeastern Cameroon, eating strangers was once "quite normal", as the Dutch anthropologist Peter Geschiere learned from various old informants who remembered this custom from their youth.
 Eating one's own kin, however, was strictly taboo and considered a "very evil" act only committed by witches.

 In 1910, a young German rubber merchant was killed together with his cook, his concubine, and two porters, after they had wandered too far off the main road.
 "According to oral tradition and numerous witnesses ..., their bodies were cut into pieces and eaten" – the usual treatment of any non-kin enemy.
 The German colonial government reacted with a large-scale punitive expedition, in which various Maka villages were burned and all their inhabitants, including women and children, were arrested.